-“America Just Got Its First Fair-Trade Certified Farm — and that’s big news in a country where 85% of the fruits and vegetables consumed are picked by hand.”
+“That’s big news in a country where 85% of the fruits and vegetables consumed are picked by hand,” Gunn says.

-The concept of treating human beings like human beings began nearly a century ago when Miguel Crisantes Gatzionis left Greece and ended up farming tomatoes in Sinoloa, Mexico.
-About the time Cesar Chavez founded the United Farmworkers Union and Rachel Carson wrote Silent Spring, the Crisantes clan was already implementing organic farming and sustainable practices.
+Treating workers fairly has always been part of Wholesum Harvest’ DNA, even nearly a century ago when Miguel Crisantes Gatzionis left Greece and began farming tomatoes in Sinoloa, Mexico.
+About the time Cesar Chavez founded the United Farmworkers Union and Rachel Carson wrote Silent Spring in the 1960s, the Crisantes clan was already implementing organic farming and sustainable practices.

 In Mexico, Wholesum Harvest was the second entity to receive the certification.
 In the U.S., it became the first by demonstrating compliance of more than 300 standards detailing working conditions and environmental protection.

-- Individual and community well-being.
-Committees of workers and growers decide how to invest premium funds (funds generated by surcharge on products).
+• Individual and community well-being.
+Committees of workers and growers decide how to invest premium funds (funds generated by surcharges on products).

 • Empowerment.
-Employers establish infrastructure that gives workers a voice.
+Employers establish an infrastructure that gives workers

-- Environmental stewardship.
-Prohibits chemistries which have proven to be harmful to natural resources.
+• Environmental stewardship.
+Prohibits chemistries that have proven to be harmful to natural resources.

 Reinvesting in Employees and the Community

-Every fair-trade purchase involves a small financial premium paid by retailers (and ultimately, consumers), and as premium funds accumulate, workers organize a committee to decide how to best spend those distribution checks.
+Every fair-trade purchase involves a small financial premium paid by retailers (and ultimately, consumers).
+As premium funds accumulate, workers organize a committee to decide how to best spend those distribution checks.